 The Combined Authority is subject to the Freedom of information Act 2000 and the Environmental Information Regulations 2004.
 The Group Governance team processes such requests.
-Over the last financial year, the Combined Authority has received and responded to 86 such requests for information.
+A full time Governance Officer is employed as a dedicated Freedom of Information Officer to handle all Freedom of Information requests across the TVCA Group.
+Over the last financial year, on behalf of the TVCA Group, the Combined Authority has seen a significant increase in the number of requests received.
+During the financial year 2021/2022, the Authority received 86 such requests for information.
+In the financial year 2022/23, 153 requests were received, with 22 of those seeking an internal review - 175 total requests over this period.